tcho187/tcho187.github.io/_posts/2020-09-25-bert-sentiment_analysis.markdown

 ![pprice_diff_sentiment](/images/posts/price_diff_sentiment.png)

-Let's look at the top X percentile of tickers that have the biggest price difference before and after earnings call.
 Those with green show a positive earnings call sentiment whereas those with red show a negative earnings call sentiment.
-So, I expect a partition with green bars on the top and red bars on the bottom.
-That's not the case, however.
-Majority of the top 10% tickers had positive sentiment but some tickers went down in price after earnings.
+CCI had a positive sentiment but prices dumped.

 ![price_diff_eps_beat](/images/posts/price_diff_eps_beat.png)

-Let's look at the top X percentile of tickers that have the biggest price difference before and after earnings call.
 Those with green beat earnings per share estimates whereas those with red miss the estimates.
 Again, there's no pattern between earnings per share performance and the stock price movement.
 CCI beat the estimate and yet stock price plummeted.

-Let's look at the data!

 ![violin_plot](/images/posts/violin_plot.png)
 Here's a violin plot of the price difference.
 Overall the interquartile range is around $2.
 This doesn't say much.
 It'd be more effective if we look at the percentage change.
 One ticker had a massive rise of $49 and one had a drop of $178.
 I wonder if those are outliers.

 Here's several more violin plots of top 10 most seen sectors.
 ![violin_plot_tech](/images/posts/violin_plot_tech.png)